jokergoo/circlize_book/book/03-graphics.md

 <p class="caption">(\#fig:link-example)Different types of links.</p>
 </div>

-The position of link end is controlled by `rou` (sorry the name should be called `rho`).
+The position of link end is controlled by `rou` (sorry the name should be called `rho`, sorry for my Chinese Greek accent).
 By default, it is the bottom of the most inside track and normally, you don't need to care about this setting.
 The two ends of the link are located in a same circle by default.
 The positions of two ends can be adjusted with different values for `rou1` and `rou2` arguments.
-See Figure \@ref(fig:link-end).
+See Figure
+\@ref(fig:link-end).

 ```r